A mathematical theory of topological invariants of quantum lattice systems: Topological invariants of -invariant gapped states

-In particular, if a compact Lie group $G$ acts locally on the quantum lattice system on $W$ and preserves a gapped state $\psi$, the generator of the action $\derQ:\mfkg\ra\mfkDpal$ takes values in the sub-algebra $\mfkDpal(W)$.
-Consequently $\mfkDpalG$ is a graded local \Frechet-Lie algebra over $\CSnW$ pointed by $\derQ\in\mfkDpalG(W)$.
-Picking a cover $\fU$ of $W$ and applying the \Cech\ functor gives an acyclic pointed DGLA whose commutator class can be evaluated on any CS cocycle $\beta$ of $\hat W$ to give an inner derivation.
-Its $\psi$-average is a $G$-invariant polynomial on $\frg$ which depends only on the class of $(\fU,\beta)$ in $H^\bullet(\hat W,\RR)$.
-Thus a quantum lattice system on $W$ has a topological invariant which is a linear function of $H^\bullet(\hat W,\RR)\ra \Sym^\bullet\frg^*[2]$.
-It is easy to check that this linear function has degree $3$.

-For example, consider a $U(1)$-invariant gapped state of a quantum lattice system on $W=\RR^2$ affinely embedded in $\RR^3$.
-The topological invariant defined in Section \ref{sec:construction} is obtained by contracting with a 2-cocycle of $S^2$ (the sphere at infinity) and vanishes for dimensional reasons.
-On the other hand, by contracting with the 1-cocycle of $\hat W=S^1$ one obtains the Hall conductance of this system.
+Consider a $U(1)$-invariant gapped state of a quantum lattice system on $W=\RR^2$ affinely embedded in $\RR^3$.
+If we regard it as a quantum lattice system on $\RR^3$, then the topological invariant defined in Section \ref{sec:construction} vanishes for dimensional reasons.
+On the other hand, by contracting with the 1-cocycle of $\widehat W=S^1$ one obtains the Hall conductance of this system.

-For a more non-trivial example, for any $n>2$ consider a finite graph $\Gamma\subset S^{n-1}$ whose edges are geodesics and take $W$ to be the cone with base $\Gamma$ and apex at an arbitrary point of $\RR^n$.
-The invariants of $U(1)$-invariant gapped states of quantum lattice systems on $W\subset\RR^n$ are labeled by generators of the free abelian group $H^1(\Gamma,\ZZ)$.
-This example goes beyond TQFT since $W$ need not be smooth or even locally Euclidean.
+For a more non-trivial example, for any $n>2$ consider a finite graph $\Gamma\subseteq S^{n-1}$ whose edges are geodesics and take $W$ to be the cone with base $\Gamma$ and apex at an arbitrary point of $\RR^n$.
+The invariants of $U(1)$-invariant gapped states of quantum lattice systems on $W\subseteq\RR^n$ are labeled by generators of the free abelian group $H^1(\Gamma,\ZZ)$.
+This example goes beyond Chern-Simons field theory, since $W$ need not be smooth or even locally Euclidean.